BaronKhan/voice-commands-with-wordnet/README.md

   case "heal with a potion":
   case "recover with a potion":
   //...
-  case "regenerate using an elixer":
+  case "regenerate using an elixir":
      healWithPotion();
      break;
   //...